idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step07_parallel.md

 !alert tip title=Optimum numbers are hardware and problem dependent The number of processors and threads available for execution is hardware dependent.
-A modern laptop typically has 4 processors, with with 2 threads each.
+A modern laptop typically has 4 processors, with 2 threads each.
 In general, it is recommended to begin with using just [!ac](MPI).
 Thus, it is typical to use between 4 and 8 processors for the `mpiexec` command.
 If threading is added then using 4 processors for [!ac](MPI) and 2 for threading would be typical.
 The optimum arrangement for parallel execution will be hardware and problem dependent, it